-Whenever Cinco de Mayo hits I’m reminded that its spring, the weather is getting warmer and it’s time to sit outside, drink a margarita and relax.
+Whenever Cinco de Mayo hits I’m reminded that spring is here and the weather is warming up.
+That means it’s time to sit outside, drink a margarita and relax.

 Summer will be here before you know it and I’ll be hanging out at my brother’s house, grilling some Carne Asada and whipping up a batch of margaritas for the family.
 That’s how we roll in Southern California in the summer.

 To make this classic margarita you’ll need tequila, lime juice and orange liqueur (also known as triple sec).
 While a classic margarita is quite easy on its own, I wanted to simplify the recipe even further with an easy to remember 2-1-1 ratio.

 Shake or stir these ingredients together and then add ice (on the rocks).
 Alternatively, you can triple or quadruple the recipe in a blender and add ice to have a frozen margarita as well.

 What type of tequila should you use?
 I used a reposado tequila which is aged in a barrel 2 months to just under a year.
 Reposado is often considered the perfect tequila for margaritas.
 Two other types of tequila are joven and añejo.
 Joven is lighter, aged less than reposado and cheaper.
 While añejo is darker, aged over a year and is more expensive.